 Publicly available monthly reports are produced about the baboon management project.
-These contain raiding activity and out of town records of the baboon troops in Hermanus (Voelklip Troop) and Pringle Bay (Pringle Bay Troop), as well as a breakdown of hotline calls for the month.
+These contain data regarding urban inucrsions and out of town records of the baboon troops in Hermanus (Voelklip and Vogelgat Troops) and Pringle Bay (Pringle Bay Troop), as well as a breakdown of hotline calls for the month.
 In addition to this, monthly, seasonal and daily trends of baboon behaviour are reported on.

 To see our latest reports as well as the report archive, click on the Reports Archive button below.

-For the second consecutive month, the Vogelgat Troop spent 100% of its time out of town, an indication of the continued success of the HWS Virtual Fence method.
-The Vogelgat Troop spent much of its time within the Vogelgat and Maanschynkop Nature reserves this month.
+For the fourth consecutive month, the Vogelgat Troop spent 100% of its time out of town.
+This troop continued to spend much of its time within the Vogelgat and Maanschynkop Nature reserves.

 Baboon Rangers are provided for events, functions and film shoots that are held in areas that baboons may frequent.
 The Rangers provide security and peace of mind for the people attending the function so that they can enjoy themselves without being harassed.

 HWS is the only service provider that holds the required CapeNature permit that allows the use of aversive techniques in the management of baboons.
 To request a quote please complete the enquiry form or contact us.

 Please find below a wealth of links to information pertaining to baboon related matters.